KevinMLanderos/JHU-Sequences/README.md

 -----

 ### Our method:
+python dependencies should be installed, particularly ***pysam***, which is used to handle VCF files To run our algorithm, input files should be obtained from the data folder:
+**Example 1**: reference VCF: data/ref.vcf, target VCF: data/target.vcf
-To run our algorithm, input files should be obtained from the data folder (reference VCF: data/ref.vcf, target VCF: data/target.vcf), which constitute a small subset of variants from chromosome 22.
-Also python dependencies should be installed, particularly pysam, which is used to handle VCF files.
-Script “src/imputation_with_PBWT 2.py” should be run, and it will produce a VCF file as an output containing the imputed alleles named “imputed_results_updated.vcf”.
+**Example 2**: reference VCF: data/ref_1000_1000.vcf, target VCF: data/target_1000_1000.vcf
+Those datasets constitute a small subset of variants from chromosome 22 and a bigger subset containing all chromosomes.
+Script “src/imputation_with_PBWT_3.py” should be run, and it will produce a VCF file as an output containing the imputed alleles named “imputed_results_updated.vcf”.

 ### Parallelization evaluation analysis:
 run src/parallelization_with_mPBWT, it would run the parallelization, evaluate the mPBWT in both parallel and sequential across different scenarios, and output the comparison plot.